Security Audit and Lynis

 Running Lynis Community version

-Part of a Lynis Community Edition output
+Part of a Lynis Community Edition output.
+The report is 5 - 6.000 pages.

 Audit steps